Lode Runner: The Legend Returns: Plot

-Reception
+Development

+The Macintosh and Windows versions of the game were developed by Presage Software.

+ReceptionPyramid magazine reviewed Lode Runner: The Legend Returns, contrasting it with the original game as "a classic game which was almost instantly addictive" and noting that "The basic premise has not changed: your mission is still to go and swipe all of the goodies from each level without getting torn limb from limb by the Mad Monks (which happens in a delightfully graphic manner in the new version, by the way)."

-A reviewer for Next Generation gave the PC version two out of five stars, saying that though the new graphics, soundtrack, and sound effects are all pleasing, the gameplay is not different enough from that of the original Lode Runner to interest players looking for something new.Next Generation reviewed the Macintosh version of the game, rating it four stars out of five, and stated that "This thing kicks butt."Lode Runner: The Legend Returns won the 1994 Game of the Year award from Games Magazine in the "Best New Arcade Game" category.
+A reviewer for Next Generation gave the PC version two out of five stars, saying that though the new graphics, soundtrack, and sound effects are all pleasing, the gameplay is not different enough from that of the original Lode Runner to interest players looking for something new.Next Generation reviewed the Macintosh version of the game, rating it four stars out of five.Lode Runner: The Legend Returns won the 1994 Game of the Year award from Games Magazine in the "Best New Arcade Game" category.

 The editors of PC Gamer US nominated The Legend Returns for their 1994 "Best Puzzle Game" award, although it lost to Goblins Quest 3.

 Legacy

 One year after its release, Sierra released Lode Runner Online: The Mad Monks' Revenge, which fixed many of the bugs and added additional gameplay features.

-In 1998, Natsume packaged Lode Runner: The Legend Returns with Lode Runner Extra as Lode Runner, a 2-in-1 game for the PlayStation.
+In 1998, Natsume Inc. packaged Lode Runner: The Legend Returns with Lode Runner Extra as Lode Runner, a 2-in-1 game for the PlayStation.
 The game included a video introduction by the game's creator Doug Smith explaining how Lode Runner came about.